-When you get to the advanced troubleshooting tools (whether that's by using the Shift+Restart trick or using a recovery drive), you'll arrive at a screen that lets you access the troubleshooting tools.
-Click the Troubleshoot button to proceed.
+When you get to the advanced troubleshooting tools (by using the Shift+Restart trick), you'll arrive at a screen that lets you access the troubleshooting tools.
+Click the Troubleshoot button to proceed.(see the five steps below)

-Step Two: Use the Advanced Troubleshooting Tools to Start Safe Mode
+Use the Advanced Troubleshooting Tools to Start Safe Mode

-On the "Troubleshoot" screen, click the Advanced Options button.

-On the "Advanced Options" page, click the Startup Settings option.

-And finally, press the Restart button in the lower right corner.
+- 1. On the Troubleshoot screen, click the Advanced Options button. - 2.
+On the Advanced Options page, click the Startup Settings option. - 3.
+And finally, press the Restart button in the lower right corner. - 4.
 You'll see a version of the Advanced Boot Options menu.
-Press the number corresponding to the startup option you want to use.
+Press the number corresponding to the startup option you want to use. - 5.
 Press the 4 key and your computer will be placed in Safe Mode where you can troubleshoot the issues described earlier in this document.